-- Facility services carried out by group companies for insurance and other entities - Various other shared services, including finance and information technology, carried out by group companies for insurance and other entities - Staff of the insurance entities within NN Group in the Netherlands is employed by NN Insurance Personeel B.V.
-NN Schade is charged for its staff expenses by NN Insurance Personeel B.V. under a service level agreement.
+- · Facility services carried out by group companies for insurance and other entities - · Various other shared services, including finance and information technology, carried out by group companies for insurance and other entities - Staff of the insurance entities within NN Group in the Netherlands is employed by NN Insurance Personeel B.V. and Delta Lloyd Services B.V.
+NN Schade is charged for its staff expenses by NN Insurance Personeel B.V. and Delta Lloyd Services B.V. under a service level agreement.
 Although these costs are not paid out in the form of salaries, they do have the character of staff expenses and they are therefore recognised as such.
-A staff provision for holiday entitlement and bonuses is recognised at NN Insurance Personeel B.V.
-Actual spending is charged to the NN Schade as per the contract with NN Insurance Personeel B.V. - Transactions between NN Group and NN Schade concerning the payment of tax, as NN Group heads the fiscal unity in the Netherlands - NN Re (Netherlands) N.V. carries out reinsurance activities of NN Schade - The transactions in financial instruments, namely shares, bonds, loans (excluding mortgage loans) and derivatives, are conducted via a management agreement with NN Investment Partners B.V.
-NN Investment Partners B.V. makes use of Nationale-Nederlanden Interfinance B.V. for the execution of the transactions involving derivatives - Zicht B.V. acts as an authorised agent for NN Schade - NN Bank is the servicing and originating partner for mortgage loans held by NN Schade
+A staff provision for holiday entitlement and bonuses is recognised at NN Insurance Personeel B.V. and Delta Lloyd Services B.V.
+Actual spending is charged to the NN Schade as per the contract with NN Insurance Personeel B.V. and Delta Lloyd Services B.V. - · Transactions between NN Group and NN Schade concerning the payment of tax, as NN Group heads the fiscal unity in the Netherlands - · NN Re (Netherlands) N.V. carries out reinsurance activities of NN Schade - The transactions in financial instruments, namely shares, bonds, loans (excluding mortgage loans) and derivatives, are conducted via a management agreement with NN Investment Partners B.V.
+NN Investment Partners B.V. makes use of Nationale-Nederlanden Interfinance B.V. for the execution of the transactions involving certain derivatives - · NN Claims Services B.V. carries out the claim handling for the retail portfolio of NN Schade - · Zicht B.V. acts as an authorised agent for NN Schade - · Nationale-Nederlanden Bank N.V. is the servicing and originating partner for mortgage loans held by NN Schade